alexeygrigorev/data-science-interviews/theory.md

 * P = TP / (TP + FP) and R = TP / (TP + FN).
 * Where TP is true positives, FP is false positives and FN is false negatives
 * In both cases the score of 1 is the best: we get no false positives or false negatives and only true positives.
-* F1 is a combination of both precision and recall in one score:
+* F1 is a combination of both precision and recall in one score (harmonic mean):
 * F1 = 2 * PR / (P + R).
 * Max F score is 1 and min is 0, with 1 being the best.